-Single-train setup are much lower than for the Double-train which is also accounted in the prior research.
+The results with standard deviations are given in the Appendix, Chapter A. Foremost, one may observe that the overall absolute scores for the Single-train setup are much lower than for the Double-train which is also accounted in the prior research.
 Certainly, modifying the low-rank-based compression structure of the layers necessitates additional fine-tuning to restore the model's performance to a reasonably acceptable level.
-Please note that in this paper, we consistently present both setups since Single-train can be utilized for numerous large models that exceed the memory capacity of the available GPU.
+Please note that in this Thesis, we consistently present both setups, since Single-train can be utilized for numerous large models that exceed the memory capacity of the available GPU.
 Typically, for fine-tuning, it is necessary to double the size of the model to store gradients.

-Secondly, we observe that TTM decomposition outperforms SVD at low ranks i.e. in the area of high compression (49% of original model parameters), while SVD performs better at higher ranks.
-This difference is large for Single-train and for Double-train it is not so pronounced.
+Secondly, we observe that the TTM decomposition outperforms SVD in low ranks, that is, in the area of high compression (49% of the original model parameters), while SVD performs better at higher ranks.
+This difference is large for a Single-train and for a Double-train it is not so pronounced.

-Thirdly, we observe that, incorporating Fisher information improves SVD consistently and slightly improves TTM at high ranks while not degrading its performance at other ranks (compression levels).
-TTM performs poorly on some tasks, such as CoLA, and better on other tasks, such as STSB (see Figure 7-1).
+Thirdly, we observe that incorporating Fisher information improves SVD consistently and slightly improves TTM at high ranks while not degrading its performance at other ranks (compression levels).
+TTM performs poorly in some tasks, such as CoLA, and better in other tasks, such as STSB (see Figure 7-1).
 Low-rank compression methods, especially FWSVD, outperform fine-tuned baseline models of approximately the same size at medium compression rates.

-Finally, one can observe that for Double-train FWSVD (63%) compares comparably or better to Distillation and Pruning baselines while could be combined with F16 quantization in principle.
+Finally, one can observe that for Double-train FWSVD (63%) compares comparably or better to distillation and pruning baselines, while they could be combined with F16 quantization in principle.

-Figure 7-2: Comparison of compression methods for GLUE, Detox, XSUM with Double-train setup.
+Figure 7-2: Comparison of compression methods for GLUE, Detox, and XSUM with Double-train setup.

-Figure 7-3: Results for GLUE benchmark for bert-base-uncased model, with taskoriented fine-tuning and further compression (Single-train).
+Figure 7-3: Results for the GLUE benchmark for bert-base-uncased model, with task-oriented fine-tuning and further compression (Single-train).

-Table 7.7: The results of different types of BART compression for detoxification experiments in Single-train and Double-train pipelines.
-The best results at each model size are in bold, best overall results are underlined.
-Italic results represent senseless model outputs.
+Table 7.7: The results of different types of compression of BART for experiments on XSUM dataset with task-oriented fine-tuning and further compression (Single-train and Double-train).
+The best results at each model size are in bold, the best overall results are underlined.